Far End: Bodnant Garden's lakeside renovation

 Bodnant's award-winning lakeside renovation project brought ten hidden acres of the garden back to life - and to the public – after 140 years.

-It was awarded for the transformation of The Far End – a lakeside garden and arboretum restored over the course of five years by gardeners and volunteers who battled through flooding and storms to open it to the public in spring 2015.
+In 2016 our garden team won the Horticulture Week magazine’s Custodian Award 2016 for Best Garden Restoration/Development Project for the transformation of The Far End – a lakeside garden and arboretum.
+The area was restored over five years by gardeners and volunteers who battled through flooding and storms to open it to the public in spring 2015.

+The 20th century brought a new lease of life for the Far End.
 Gardeners spent five years renovating beds and banks, repairing the boat house and creating a new circular walkway and bridge to give visitors a level route around the lake.
 The work wasn’t without setbacks.
 In winter 2011 and 2012 flooding devastated the area, washing away new plantings, damaging paths and leaving a trail of debris…but the garden team cleared up, started again and the area finally opened in March 2015.

-William Greenwood says: “The Far End is quite different in character to other parts of the garden – unlike the formal Italianate Terraces or the dramatic Dell with its rushing river and waterfall – here the paths lead visitors to a small lake which is quiet, peaceful and full of wildlife.
+Bodnant Garden's property manager William Greenwood says: “The Far End is quite different in character to other parts of the garden – unlike the formal Italianate Terraces or the dramatic Dell with its rushing river and waterfall – here the paths lead visitors to a small lake which is quiet, peaceful and full of wildlife.
 You might spot an otter or heron on the water’s edge.”